HinoOokami/UE-Optimizer/README.md

 * If you have a bunch of Access Errors try to launch in Admin mode.

 * Run a game, reset graphic settings to default and set them again to your needs.

+* The program now has an option to select whether your CPU is HT enabled, and you can also choose ratio of ThreadedShaderCompileThreshold to NumUnusedShaderCompilingThreads Max : 0, Max-2 : 2, Max/2 : Max/2